Leeds news: EFL to continue Leeds United 'spygate' investigation | Goal.com

 After a member of his staff was caught at Derby County's training ground last month, Marcelo Bielsa admitted he has spied on all Leeds' opponents this season.

-“I’ve already said that I’m the one responsible,” Bielsa previously said in his arrange press conference.
+“I’ve already said that I’m the one responsible,” Bielsa previously said in a previously arrange press conference.
 “The club are not responsible whatsoever.
 The person who did it followed my orders.

 “Many condemned me saying it was immoral, unethical and violated fair play.
 Some say it was cheating.
 The club felt obliged to make public excuses to Derby,” he said at the time.

-Bielsa was widely criticised over the incident for his approach and 11 clubs contacted the EFL over the incident.
+The EFL, who had last month contacted Leeds for further clarification over the incident, released a statement on Friday night.

-"At its meeting on Friday afternoon, the EFL Board (*excluding representatives of the Championship) considered the matter of the incident in the vicinity of Derby County’s training ground on Thursday January 10," an EFL statement read.
+"At its meeting on Friday afternoon, the EFL Board (*excluding representatives of the Championship) considered the matter of the incident in the vicinity of Derby County’s training ground on Thursday January 10," the statement read.

 "Following a comprehensive review of all available evidence, it was determined that there remain a number of areas that require further exploration and clarification and these investigations will take place at the earliest opportunity.